Machine Learning Decoder for 5G NR PUCCH Format 0: Results and discussion

 Test Accuracy as a function of SNR is shown in Fig~\ref{fig: accuracy_vs_snr_sim_hw_fft}\footnote{For SNR in Fig~\ref{fig: accuracy_vs_snr_sim_hw_fft}a, signal power is calculated considering the entire time domain received waveform for 1 slot.
 For SNR in Fig~\ref{fig: accuracy_vs_snr_sim_hw_fft}b, signal power is calculated by extracting the PUCCH location from the received spectrum.}.
 There is an increase in accuracy with SNR with simulated test data, as expected.
 The neural network shows a clear gain versus the DFT algorithm.
 Hardware test data follows a similar trend.
 Both simulations and hardware captures show accuracy values greater than 99\% for a wide range of SNR, thus surpassing the 3GPP conformance requirements~\cite{3gpp_38_141}.

 A significant gain in accuracy with the neural network is seen at the very low SNR end of the curves in Fig.~\ref{fig: accuracy_vs_snr_sim_hw_fft}.
 We observe about $3dB$ gain in performance of the neural network compared to the DFT method for simulated data.
 At higher SNRs, both methods seem to converge.
 This is more evident when the neural network is tested with the actual hardware samples.
 This might be because: \begin{enumerate} \item As a result of the complex nature of setting up and operating hardware testbeds, there is currently a discrepancy in the sizes of the simulated and hardware datasets.
 At this time, the transfer of many hardware captures to the host computer is limited by the throughput of the Joint Test Action Group (JTAG) standard.
-Over time, we expect this to improve by adopting other methods. \item The training data set (generated using MATLAB), might not incorporate all the non-idealities that are seen in real hardware. \end{enumerate}
+Over time, we expect this to improve by adopting other methods. \item The training data set (from MATLAB), might not incorporate all the non-idealities that are seen in real hardware. \end{enumerate}

-A confusion matrix is often used to measure the performance of a classification model.
-This offers a different perspective from accuracy and loss in that it indicates the true and false positives in the prediction, i.e., the number of times each class was predicted correctly versus incorrectly.
-The confusion matrices for the neural network tested with both the simulated and hardware datasets are shown in Fig.~\ref{fig:conf_mtx_sim_hw}.
-It can be seen that the maximum values lie along the diagonal and are much larger than the off diagonal elements.
-This shows that the majority of the predictions made by the neural network are correct.
+The confusion matrices for the neural network tested with both the simulated and hardware datasets in Fig.~\ref{fig:conf_mtx_sim_hw} show that the majority of the predictions made by the neural network are correct.

 With the aim of making the neural network hardware-worthy, in this paper we begin an analysis on the impact of neural network size.
 Fig.~\ref{fig: nn_perf_configs} shows the test accuracy versus SNR for various configurations of the neural network.
 These experiments are performed on simulated test datasets.
-While in this paper, we have provided the results with a neural network with 2 layers and 128 neurons in each layer, we observe that similar performance can be obtained using 2 layers and 32 neurons in each layer, thereby significantly cutting the complexity of the network.
-However, we note that more specific analysis with specific hardware devices and hardware captured datasets is necessary.
+While in this paper, we have provided the results with a neural network with 2 layers and 128 neurons in each layer, we observe that similar performance can be obtained using 2 layers and 32 neurons in each layer, thereby significantly reducing the complexity of the network.

+In terms of complexity, the 2 layer 32 neuron model requires about 8 times and the 2 layer 128 neuron model requires about 96 times more multiplication units than the traditional DFT based implementation.
+This heavy complexity is outweighed by the improvement in performance of the receiver especially at lower SNRs.
+To fully quantify the trade-off between complexity and performance we note that more specific analysis with specific hardware devices and hardware captured datasets is necessary.